sumin-Ma/GALAMOST/docs/usage.rst

       (_options, args) = parser.parse_args()

 where the first paragraph sets the path of the installed library of GALAMOST ``galamost.so`` for loading the Python extensible modules of GALAMOST.
 The second paragraph is used for parsing GPU id from the executive command.

-Then, by reading the configuration from a prepared XML file, a system with necessary information can be built up by
+Then, reading the configuration from a prepared XML file by :py:class:`XmlReader` and building up perform configuration of GPU by :py:class:`PerformConfig`, a system information (:py:class:`AllInfo`) can be built up by

    Examples::